Upcoming Electric Cars in India 2026: Which to Wait For

 By budget: what to wait for, and what to buy today

-• Around ₹13 to 16 lakh: buy now.
+• Around ₹11 to 16 lakh: buy now if a car on sale fits.
 The Maruti e-Vitara and Kia Carens Clavis EV are already here.
-The upcoming Kia Syros EV is the only real “wait” candidate in this band.
+The “wait” candidates in this band are the Hyundai Inster (₹11 to 13 lakh expected, late 2026) and the Kia Syros EV.

 How we keep this page current